How to Create a Digital Footprint for Your Small Business

-Looking to get more leads right away?
+Looking to get more leads or increase the size of your email list?
 You can do a giveaway or run a sweepstakes!
 Offering potential customers an awesome prize—like the chance to win $500 of merch from you or a partner business—is a positive, fun way to introduce customers to your brand in a way they’ll definitely remember.

-From website creation to sweepstakes, multi-channel advertising,marketing campaigns, and more, the team at Chronogram Media can help your small business create a rockin’ digital footprint that sets you apart from your competitors.
+From website creation to sweepstakes, multi-channel advertising,marketing campaigns, and more, our team at Chronogram Media can help your small business create a rockin’ digital footprint that sets you apart from your competitors.
 Want to learn more about how we do it?
-Reach out to our Business Development Director Lisa Montanaro at [email protected] to start the conversation!
+Reach out to our sales team at [email protected] to start the conversation!